Investment Property: Using your existing equity

 Along with lending, there are other factors to consider for example, where your debt sits also has tax implications, which we can make an effective plan with you and your accountant around how best to structure things in this regard.

 If you are ready to take the next step into investment property, then come and chat to us.
-Give us a call on 03 441 1307 to book your free appointment.
+Contact one of our Dunedin mortgage advisors today to book your free appointment.